dheereshagrwal/colored-icons/README.md

 During development, run the following scripts:

 -   `pnpm run dev`: Generates automated files.
 This script is also executed during the push process by GitHub Actions.
--   `pnpm run minify`: Minifies `ci.css` and `logos.css` into `ci.min.css` and `logos.min.css` respectively.
-Run this during development to immediately reflect changes in the minified CSS files.

 ## License